Flight of the Earls: Historiography

-Commemoration on the 400th anniversary
+Commemoration of 400th anniversary

-The 400th anniversary of the Flight of the Earls was marked on 14 September 2007, throughout Donegal, including a regatta of tall ships, fireworks, lectures, and conferences.
-The President of Ireland Mary McAleese unveiled a statue by John Behan depicting the Flight at Rathmullan.
-There is a permanent exhibition dedicated to the Flight of the Earls and the subsequent Plantation in Draperstown in Northern Ireland and at the "Flight of the Earls Centre" in the Martello tower at Rathmullan.
+In 2007, the 400th anniversary of the Flight was commemorated throughout County Donegal, including a regatta of tall ships, fireworks, lectures, and conferences.

+On 14 September 2007, President of Ireland Mary McAleese unveiled a statue by John Behan at Rathmullan.
+The bronze statue depicts three men walking a gangplank, representing the plight of the refugees.

+There is a permanent exhibition dedicated to the Flight of the Earls and the subsequent plantation in Draperstown in Northern Ireland and at the "Flight of the Earls Centre" in the Martello tower at Rathmullan.